High Fens: Fires

 As the habitat consists of bogs, fire is a major hazard during the drought period, when the Fens are closed except for a small area near Polleur.
 Triangular signs painted in red are fixed at the fire hazard locations.
 In April 2011 in a fire that broke out in the High Fens 1000 ha of land were destroyed.
-It is said to be the biggest ever fire in the Fens and 300 firefighters supported by a helicopter were involved in dousing and controlling the fires.
+It was said at the time to be the biggest ever fire in the Fens; 300 firefighters supported by a helicopter were involved in dousing and controlling the fires.

+On 14 August 2026, a wildfire broke out in the High Fens, destroying a third of the nature reserve's area and forcing the evacuation of residents in three Belgian villages and in neighbouring Germany.
+By the morning of 17 August, over 3,200 hectares were affected, with some five hundred persons fighting the fire, aided by six aircraft.

 Activities

 The winter sports activities allowed in the Fens in specified area and outside conserved area of the fens are skiing, bicycling and trekking.
 Cross-country skiing in the High Fens is permitted on specified forest tracks which are located in the outskirts or even outside the nature reserve.
 Hiking trails have been reorganized outside the parks reserved areas.
 The walk routes would be limited to undergrowth adjacent to nature reserve.
 Bicycle routes have been specified outside the nature reserve in nearby forests.
 The subalpine climate may change to subarctic condition and hence when taking adventure walks in the night through the park it could be hazardous unless one is properly equipped for taking such a risk.